UCSB-CMPTGCS20-S16/CS20-S16-lab02/README.md

     -bash-4.2$ cd
     -bash-4.2$ pwd
     /cs/student/yourusername
-    -bash-4.2$ cd cs8
+    -bash-4.2$ cd cs20
     -bash-4.2$ pwd
-    /cs/student/yourusername/cs8
+    /cs/student/yourusername/cs20
     -bash-4.2$

-When you are in inside your cs8 directory, you are ready for the turnin step.
+When you are in inside your cs20 directory, you are ready for the turnin step.

+TODO: Change turnin to submit.cs!!!!

 Type the following at the prompt:

-    turnin lab03@cs8 lab03
+    turnin lab03@cs20y lab03

 You should be asked if you want to turn in this program.
 Respond "yes", and then you should get a message indicating that your efforts were